Table of Contents

 - Dryness of throat, mouth & tongue, tongue coated white

-- Fluent profuse coryza from nose with constant sneezing
+- Fluent profuse coryza from the nose with constant sneezing

 - Loss of taste and smell

-- Paroxysms of cough with suffocation and rattling in chest followed by vomiting.
+- Paroxysms of cough with suffocation and rattling in the chest followed by vomiting.

-- Rhinitis, swollen nose with sense of obstruction
+- Rhinitis, swollen nose with a sense of obstruction

 What are the topical uses of Vasa?

-- Poultice made from the leaves of plant has ability to reduce inflammation.
+- A poultice made from the leaves of the plant has the ability to reduce inflammation.
 It is applied topically on rheumatic joints.

-- For wounds, the fresh leaves are pound and used as poultice.
+- For wounds, the fresh leaves are a pound and used as a poultice.